Mariah Carey Literally Blames ‘Everybody’ For ‘Chaotic’ NYE Performance

 “I’m sorry.
 It was a mess, and I blame everybody.
 And I blame myself for not leaving after rehearsal.”

-For those who are currently feeling a sense of “Mimi déjà vu,” Carey pretty much gave the same explanation for the controversial event right before she engaged in another moment of silence; this one being a personal “time-out” of her own reasoning, about a week after the NYE performance in January of 2017.
+For those who are currently feeling a sense of “Mimi deja vu,” Carey pretty much gave the same explanation for the controversial event right before she engaged in another moment of silence; this one being a personal “time-out” of her own reasoning, about a week after the NYE performance in January of 2017.

 “It’s not practical for a singer to sing live and hear [yourself] properly in the middle of Times Square… especially when their ear monitors were not working at all.”

-Equally as controversial as the failure of the NYE performance was the reason why Mariah Carey believed she had failed at all: according to the singer herself, despite several claims being made to stage hands regarding the sound issues that she had during earlier rehearsals, nothing was actually done to fix the various problems.
+Equally as controversial as the failure of the NYE performance was the reason why Mariah Carey believed she had failed at all.
+According to the singer herself, despite several claims being made to stage hands regarding the sound issues that she had during earlier rehearsals, nothing was actually done to fix the various problems.

 “They foiled me,” Mariah went on to say in her explanation.